Acne and Sport: What’s the Connection?

 The most important thing you can do to treat sports acne is to shower immediately after your event—especially if it involves a wetsuit.
 Rinsing your skin stops the inflammation caused by contact of sweat on skin.
 Gently rubbing your skin with a shower mitt while you shower removes any dead skin cells that clog pores after you towel off.

-It also helps to moisturize.
+It also helps to moisturize8.
 Chafed skin is often dry skin.
 Applying a light, alcohol-free moisturizer to areas of skin where your athletic uniform fits tight can accelerate healing of the skin and also help keep dead skin out of pores.

 Japanese scientists have made a study of acne on the feet.
-Lotions containing eucalyptus can treat acne on top of the foot as well as athlete’s foot between the toes.
+Lotions containing9 eucalyptus can treat acne on top of the foot as well as athlete’s foot between the toes.
 Foot acne is most common in type 2 diabetics, and in people who wear tight-fitting shoes that do not allow the skin of the feet to dry.

 Benzoyl Peroxide for Sports Acne

-Many people just can’t use benzoyl peroxide for treating acne on their faces.
+Many people just can’t use benzoyl peroxide for treating acne10 on their faces.
 Even the 2% concentration of benzoyl peroxide will make their skin itch, peel, and turn red.
 The more commonly prescribed 5% concentration is out of the question.

 Those same people, however, often get good results from benzoyl peroxide treating pimples on the neck, shoulders, back, chest, and groin.
 The key is to apply just a dot of benzoyl peroxide on a pimple surrounded by unbroken skin.
 Never apply benzoyl peroxide to chafed, scratched, or cut skin.
 Clean the skin first, and wear white clothing over the area you have treated with benzoyl peroxide.
 This acne treatment can bleach clothing and hair.